aritraghsh09/GaMorNet/docs/source/usage_guide.rst

 -------------
 How you will use the public data release of GaMorNet strongly depends on the task at hand.

-* If you are looking for predictions of the SDSS g-band and CANDELS H-band dataset of Ghosh et. al. (2020), look at :ref:`pred_tables` on how to access the prediction tables.
+* If you are looking for predictions of the SDSS g-band and CANDELS H-band dataset of Ghosh et. al. (2020), please have a look at the :ref:`pred_tables` section.

-* If you have SDSS g-band and CANDELS H-band data that we haven't classified, use the final trained models (on simulations + real data) that we have released.
-You can manually download these models from :ref:`trained_models` or use the :func:`gamornet_predict_keras`/:func:`gamornet_predict_tflearn` functions as shown in :ref:`tutorials` and :ref:`api_docs`.
+* If you have SDSS g-band (:math:`z\ sim 0`) and/or CANDELS H-band (:math:`z\ sim 1`) data that we haven't classified, please use the final trained models (on simulations + real data) that we have released.
+You can manually download these models from :ref:`trained_models` or use the :func:`gamornet_predict_keras` / :func:`gamornet_predict_tflearn` functions as shown in :ref:`tutorials` and :ref:`api_docs`.

-* If you have SDSS and CANDELS data other than g-band and H-band that you want to classify,
+* If you have SDSS and CANDELS data other than g-band at :math:`z\ sim 0` and H-band at :math:`z\ sim 1` that you want to classify:-

-    * if the data are in nearby bands (i.e. near g-band for SDSS and H-band for CANDELS), we recommend using the :func:`gamornet_tl_keras`/:func:`gamornet_tl_tflearn` functions as shown in :ref:`tutorials` and :ref:`api_docs` to perform transfer learning.
-We recommend starting the transfer learning process from both our simulation-only and final trained models and choosing one that maximizes the accuracy on your validation set.
-In case, you want to download the models manually, see :ref:`trained_models`.
+    * If the data are in nearby bands *at the same redshifts* (i.e. near g-band for SDSS and H-band for CANDELS), we recommend using the :func:`gamornet_tl_keras` / :func:`gamornet_tl_tflearn` functions as shown in :ref:`tutorials` and :ref:`api_docs` to perform transfer learning.
+We recommend starting the transfer learning process from both our simulation-only and final trained models and choosing the one that maximizes the accuracy on your validation set.
+In case you want to download the models manually, see :ref:`trained_models`.

-    * if you believe that your data is significantly different in resolution or any other photometric aspect, you could also train a network from scratch using :func:`gamornet_train_keras`/:func:`gamornet_train_tflearn` as shown in :ref:`tutorials` and :ref:`api_docs`.
+    * If you believe that your data is significantly different in redshift, resolution or any other photometric aspect, you could also train a network from scratch using :func:`gamornet_train_keras` / :func:`gamornet_train_tflearn` as shown in :ref:`tutorials` and :ref:`api_docs`.

-* If you have some other data that you want to classify, train a network from scratch using :func:`gamornet_train_keras`/:func:`gamornet_train_tflearn` as shown in :ref:`tutorials` and :ref:`api_docs`.
+* If you have some other data that you want to classify, train a network from scratch using :func:`gamornet_train_keras` / :func:`gamornet_train_tflearn` as shown in :ref:`tutorials` and :ref:`api_docs`.